 Will My Air Conditioning Work Better with Dehumidification?

-The best option for most homes is to combine a variable speed air handler with a thermostat that has humidity control.
-A variable speed air handler is able to precisely control the speed of heated and cooled air through your home.
-The result is more efficient use of electricity, better ability to control zoning, and better air quality.
+The most efficient way to use a dehumidifier is to use a thermostat with a humidity control in combination with a variable speed air handler.
+A variable speed air handler controls the speed of heated and cooled air with precision, which means higher efficiency, more control over zoning, and better air quality.
 Combining this with a dehumidification thermostat will improve indoor air quality and allow for more efficient removal of humidity for the air in your home.

 People working and residing in the greater Jacksonville area know that they can rely on the professionally trained experts at David Gray Heating & Air to handle all their HVAC installation, maintenance and repair needs.
 For more information about using dehumidification to cope with humidity and make your home or business more comfortable, please feel free to contact us today.